 Yes, local government faces a brave new world.
 Ultimately, cities and counties cannot govern and cannot solve complex problems if people are merely passive consumers.
 Local governments do have a vital future, however, if they can reconceptualize their role in engaging people as responsible citizens.

-Further Editor's note: Since we made this suggestion the ICMA has made its online journal available to "members only".
-But the ICMA has an online bookstore with lots of inexpensive books.
-Activists can quote from these with equal effect.
+Editor's note: The ICMA has made its online journal available to "members only".
+But the ICMA has an online bookstore with lots of inexpensive books that cities take seriously.

 The Citizen's Handbook / Home / About / Table of Contents